Mushroom-Daemon/doks/content/writing/writing_tips/concept.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+buying environment:
+this could also be the buying environment.
+Ways to give your ad integrity:
+  • The look of your ad
+  • Clean and neat
+Even the typeface you choose

+Your copy has to set up the right environment.
+Don't use this word so much.
+Just get them saying "yes" "yes" "yes" or pique curiosity.

 What is this?
 Is it elsewhere?